How Much Money Should I Have Saved by 25?

 This means you can see how much money you’ve spent and where your money is going, which can help you stay within your budget.
 Additionally, open banking tools can be used to better understand your bank’s products and services.

-Many of the best budgeting apps, such as Quicken and Personal Capital, allow you to utilize open banking data to help you organize and manage your money in one place.
+Many of the best budgeting apps, such as Quicken, allow you to utilize open banking data to help you organize and manage your money in one place.

 8. Use credit cards sparingly